US migrant policy ‘bucket of cold water’ to some Venezuelans - The Boston Globe

-NECOCLI, Colombia (AP) — Venezuelan Gilbert Fernández still plans to cross the dangerous Darién jungle into Panama and head toward the United States over land, despite a U.S. announcement that it will grant conditional humanitarian permits only to 24,000 Venezuelan migrants arriving by air.
+NECOCLI, Colombia — Venezuelan Gilbert Fernández still plans to cross the dangerous Darien jungle into Panama and head toward the United States over land, despite a US announcement that it will grant conditional humanitarian permits only to 24,000 Venezuelan migrants arriving by air.

-Fernández spoke to The Associated Press on a beach in Necoclí, a coastal town in Colombia where about 9,000 people, mostly Venezuelans, waited to board a boat to take them to the entrance of the Darién Gap connecting the South American country to Panama.
-From there, migrants head by land up Central America through Mexico toward the U.S.
+Fernández spoke to The Associated Press on a beach in Necocli, a Colombian town where about 9,000 people, mostly Venezuelans, waited to board a boat to take them to the entrance of the Darien Gap connecting the South American country to Panama.
+From there, migrants head by land up Central America through Mexico toward the United States.

 Advertisement

 Some on the Colombian beach said they would seek other routes into the United States or give up the voyage after hearing the news.
-Critics noted that the number of humanitarian visas was just a fraction of the number of Venezuelans seeking to enter the United States.
+Critics noted that the announced number of humanitarian visas is just a fraction of the number of Venezuelans seeking to enter the United States.

 But for Fernández it was too late to turn back.
-He said he sold his car and his land in Venezuela to finance the trip with his 18-year-old son and his friends, and he no longer has money for a plane ticket to the U.S.
+He said he sold his car and his land in Venezuela to finance the trip with his 18-year-old son and his friends, and he no longer has money for a plane ticket to the United States.

 “Those of us who have already started, how are we going to do that?” he wondered.
 “We are already involved in this.”

-The U.S. and Mexico said Wednesday that the Biden administration agreed to accept up to 24,000 Venezuelan migrants at U.S. airports while Mexico agreed to take back Venezuelans who come to the U.S. over land.
+The United States and Mexico said Wednesday that the Biden administration agreed to accept up to 24,000 Venezuelan migrants at US airports while Mexico agreed to take back Venezuelans who come to the United States over land.

 Advertisement

 So far in 2022, more than 151,000 people have crossed into Panama through the jungle, the majority — 107,600 — Venezuelans.
-That already exceeds the 133,000 Venezuelan who crossed in the previous year, according to official Panamanian figures.
-The trip through the inhospitable jungle is fraught with dangers, including thieves, human traffickers and the possibility of sexual assault.
+That already exceeds the 133,000 people who crossed in the previous year, according to official Panamanian figures.
+The trip through the inhospitable jungle is fraught with dangers, including thieves, human traffickers, and the possibility of sexual assault.
 Armed groups operate in the region.

-For some, the offer of 24,000 humanitarian visas is not enough given the dimensions of Venezuela's migration situation and the conditions on those visas are too difficult.
+For some, the offer of 24,000 humanitarian visas is not enough given the dimensions of Venezuela’s migration situation, and many consider the conditions on those visas too difficult.

 “People will continue exposing themselves to precarious situations” crossing the jungle, she said.